 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

+Poper Blocker did block YouTube ads at least, but many of the best ad blockers can do the same, even for free.
 Continue reading as we review Poper Blocker’s features, free version and pricing plans, and our experience testing its ad-blocking capabilities.

 - Blocks ads on websites